Aaron Shirley: Career

 In 2010, Shirley founded the HealthConnect program.
 Modeled after a similar program in Iran, the program sends doctors and nurses to poor rural homes to help prevent unnecessary ER visits.
+This type of "health house" program allows for health care professionals to provide preventative care in rural environments.
+At its launch in 2010, the HealthConnect program consisted of 11 school-based community health centers across Mississippi.